demisto/content/Packs/Twitter/Integrations/Twitterv2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### twitter-tweet-search
 ***
-This command will search for Tweets posted over the past week and return all information available.
+This command will search for Tweets from the last 7 days and return all information available.

 #### Base Command